New Hampshire Wildcats football

 The New Hampshire Wildcats football program is the intercollegiate American football team for the University of New Hampshire.
 The Wildcats compete in the NCAA Division I Football Championship Subdivision (FCS) and are members of the Coastal Athletic Association (CAA).
-The team plays its home games at the 11,000 seat Wildcat Stadium in Durham, New Hampshire, and are led by head coach Ricky Santos.
+The team plays its home games at the 11,000 seat Wildcat Stadium in Durham, New Hampshire, and are led by incoming head coach Sean Goldrich.

 The school has fielded a varsity football team annually since 1893, with the exception of one year during World War I and two years during World War II.
 Bill Bowes, who served as head coach from 1972 to 1998, is an inductee of the College Football Hall of Fame.